 Sue Vickerman’s first poetry collection Shag (Arrowhead Press) was closely followed by The social decline of the oystercatcher (Biscuit Publishing).
 Shag is now published by Naked Eye.
 Her novel Special needs (Cinnamon Press) is a biting commentary on Englishness, snobbery, sex and identity.
 Meanwhile ‘Suki’ publishes under her own name, notably an illustrated poetry collection, Kunst, and a joint collection with Sue entitled Thin bones like wishbones (both by Indigo Dreams Publishing).
 Home is wherever Sue Vickerman hangs her hat, but her native Yorkshire in England’s rugged post-industrial north always draws her back.

-Her poems have been described as
+Her earlier poems have been described as

 “windows onto worlds where various degrees of unsatisfactoriness are revealed… The essential mode is ‘watching’ and Sue Vickerman’s gaze is uncompromising, direct and wide-ranging; her language dense and gritty, at home on the edge of things” – Linda France (editor, ‘Sixty Women Poets’, Bloodaxe Books).